mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

     :width: 90%
     :align: center

 This then brings up the auto colour palette menu.
-From here you can set the number of materials, the algorithm, and the desired colour map.
-The program will then attempt to classify the image into N separate materials.
-Be aware that the execution time of the algorithm greatly increases with the input value for the number of materials.
+From here you can choose the number of materials, the algorithm, and the desired colour map.
+The default colour map is "spectrum" as it Be aware that the execution time of the algorithm greatly increases with the input value for the number of materials.

 .. image:: ../../_static/auto_colour_palette_menu.png
     :alt: The auto colour palette menu